Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Numerical experiments

 By evolving even higher excited roots such as $Q_7$, Fig.~\ref{fig:tts}(c) shows that the ``belly'' increases when compared to the one of $Q_5$, such that $Q_7$ is trapped for a time one order of magnitude longer.
 Extrapolating to $Q_9$ this transient trapping regime, which is a manifestation of prethermalization in an invariant quantity and therefore \emph{must} disappear for sufficiently long times, ends up being longer than the propagation time and does not converge in our computations.
-The reason for the longer transient times as we go up from $Q_1$ to $Q_9$ is that the higher the excitation number, the smaller the subspace of mode space in which dynamics is approximately restricted to during the prethermal regime, as discussed in Sec.~\ref{sec:sequences}.
+The reason for the longer transient times as we go up from $Q_1$ to $Q_9$ is that the higher the excitation number, the smaller the subspace of mode space to which dynamics is approximately restricted during the prethermal regime and the higher the mode energies, as discussed in Sec.~\ref{subsec:graphs}.
 Indeed, Fig.~\ref{fig:mode_energies_per_site} shows that a large fraction of the energy is still concentrated in multiples of the initial excitation number at equipartition time, which as seen by comparing Figs.~\ref{fig:tts} and \ref{fig:t1s} is always longer than Lyapunov time when dealing with atypical initial conditions.
-Thus, as long as the root is a low lying mode (that is, $Q_r$ with $2(r-1)<N$), the trapping time will increase with the excitation number.
-The breather at $Q_{32}$ marks the boundary between low-mode and high-mode excitations, with $Q_{31}$ being the slowest mode to thermalize for $N{=}63$--so slow that there is no point in attempting to obtain data from it, since this is already computationally hard for $Q_9$.
-It is interesting to note that components of the trajectory that ``scan'' phase space in order to obtain convergence in $\tau_1$ are the low-energy ripples that are not multiples of $r$ for a root $Q_r$.
-Evidently, these ripples might not have enough energy to go very far, requiring longer transient times.
-The energy is spread among all modes most efficiently when evolving $Q_1$, which explains why this state behaves essentially as a random state despite its extremely long equipartition time when compared to the latter.
+Thus, the trapping time will increase with the excitation number, which is also a consequence of higher-excited modes lying closer to q-breathers.